Ecwid/ecwid-mailchimp/README.txt

 MailChimp API Wrapper for Java

-Refer to com.ecwid.mailchimp.MailChimpClientTest for usage examples.
+Refer to the Wiki page for details.
+Usage examples can be found in com.ecwid.mailchimp.MailChimpClientTest.

 Maven artifact: